-Individuals with lobed leaves are sometimes superficially confused with Ratibida, particularly with R. pinnata, which does not have the distinctive cylindrical receptacle and disk of R. columnifera.
-The usually bicolored rays of Rudbeckia triloba may help, as will the glabrous stem and peduncles and the greenish to brownish disk of Rudbeckia laciniata.
+Individuals with lobed leaves are sometimes superficially confused with Ratibida species, particularly with R. pinnata, which does not have the distinctive cylindrical receptacle and disk of R. columnifera.
+The glabrous stem and peduncles of Rudbeckia triloba, and the greenish to brownish disk of Rudbeckia laciniata may help distinguish them.
 Sometimes characters of chaff (location and shape) and pappus cannot be avoided.
-There is no pappus in Ratibida pinnata; in those rudbeckias with lobed leaves it is a very short crown.
+There is no pappus in Ratibida pinnata; in those Rudbeckia species with lobed leaves it is a very short crown.

 The rays of Rudbeckia are yellow, but often with some shade of red, orange, or purple on the basal half.